hieple7985/my-air-nft/README.md

 make deploy
 ```

-Note: We have used [Pierre-Emmanuel Wulfman’s FA2 implementation](<https://github.com/pewulfman/Tezos-TZIP-implementation/tree/main/TZIP-12%20(FA2)>) and customized it to generate airdrops.
-However, this implementation lack any mean of deployment so we have coded our own deployment script in `Makefile`.
+Note: We have used [Pierre-Emmanuel Wulfman’s FA2 implementation](<https://github.com/pewulfman/Tezos-TZIP-implementation/tree/main/TZIP-12%20(FA2)>) and customized it to allow public mints.
+However, this implementation lacks any mean of deployment so we have coded our own deployment script in `Makefile`.

 ## Frontend